How to report a work injury

 You are required by law to report any injury that needs medical attention to the WCB within five days of being made aware of it.

-By receiving your report quickly, the WCB can determine whether the injury is in fact work-related and promptly provide any benefits the injured worker may be entitled to.
+By receiving your report quickly, the WCB can determine whether the injury is in fact work-related and promptly provide any benefits the worker may be entitled to.
 This minimizes the financial and physical impact of the injury on the worker and their family.

 Obtaining your worker’s medical restrictions and beginning a prompt return-to-work plan may also lessen the duration of the injury, which will help reduce the impact on your experience rating and help restore the worker’s abilities.